GenieTim/genieblog.ch/source/_pages_en/about.en.md

 and Engineering at ETH Zurich too.

-Do not hesitate to contact me, in case of questions, job opportunities or just some funny thing you found on the internet:
+Do not hesitate to contact me, in case of questions, job opportunities or some funny thing you found on the internet:

 - [E-Mail](mailto:tim@bernhard-webstudio.ch)
 - [0763655579](tel:+41763655579)